Physical Quantities v1.0.0

 CPhQ::TotalPressure< NumericType >Total pressure, which is the sum of static pressure and dynamic pressure; see PhQ::StaticPressure and PhQ::DynamicPressure.
 For total kinematic pressure, see PhQ::TotalKinematicPressure

 CPhQ::YoungModulus< NumericType >Young's modulus of elasticity of a deformable solid material.
 A measure of a deformable solid material's elastic modulus.
-For other measures of a material's elastic modulus, see PhQ::ShearModulus, PhQ::IsentropicBulkModulus, PhQ::IsothermalBulkModulus, PhQ::LameModulus, PhQ::PWaveModulus, and PhQ::PoissonRatio
+For other measures of a material's elastic modulus, see PhQ::ShearModulus, PhQ::IsentropicBulkModulus, PhQ::IsothermalBulkModulus, PhQ::LameFirstModulus, PhQ::PWaveModulus, and PhQ::PoissonRatio

 CPhQ::DimensionalScalar< Unit::SolidAngle, double >